-Rochester, Minn. — Unique laboratory testing during breast cancer lumpectomies to make sure surgeons removed all the cancerous tissue spares patients the need for a repeat operation in roughly 96 percent of cases at Mayo Clinic in Rochester, a success rate much higher than the rate nationally, a Mayo study shows.
+Rochester, Minnesota — Unique laboratory testing during breast cancer lumpectomies to make sure surgeons removed all the cancerous tissue spares patients the need for a repeat operation in roughly 96 percent of cases at Mayo Clinic in Rochester, Minnesota, a success rate much higher than the rate nationally, a Mayo study shows.
 Nationally, 13.2 percent of breast cancer lumpectomy patients had to return to the operating room for another lumpectomy within a month of their initial surgery, compared to 3.6 percent at Mayo in Rochester, which uses a technique called frozen section analysis to test excised tissue for cancer while the patient is still on the operating table.
 The findings are published in the journal Surgery.
-Dr. Judy Boughey, comments on the study.
+Judy C. Boughey, M.D., comments on the study.
 For more information, go to the Mayo Clinic News Network.